unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 ```
 ---

-## Usecase 6: Text facet items with button
+## Usecase 6: Customized text facet item - (button/swatch with facet item name)

 ### User Requirement
 {: .no_toc}

-If you require a colored button for color facets or just a plane button for each text facet item , then refer to the below code snippet .
+If the customer needs to customize facet items such that the facet item name should have a colored/plane swatch/button next to it.
+Below customization shows adding code in `facetItemTemplate` to have colored swatch button with facet name for color facet and for rest facet item a plane circular button.

 <img src="../assets/textFacetWithButton.png" width="500px">